psu-libraries/etda_workflow/README.md

    1. `RAILS_ENV=test PARTNER=milsch bundle exec rspec --tag milsch`
    1. `RAILS_ENV=test PARTNER=honors bundle exec rspec --tag honors`

    Additionally, there are some component tests that run against Penn State's LDAP directory service: rspec --tag ldap.
 Ldap tests are excluded because they require connecting to the University LDAP server and should only be run occasionally.
-When in development or testing, you must edit the development.rb or test.rb file in config/environments and change MockUniversityDirectory to LdapUniversityDirectory to test a true ldap call.
+When in development or testing, you must edit the `config/initializers/autoload_constants.rb` file and comment out the `MockUniversityDirectory` lines for the development and test environments to allow a true ldap call.

 ## Deployment instructions